Latish705/intellicollab/learning/architecture/README.md

-# Microservices Architecture in IntelliColab
+# Microservices Architecture in intellicollab

 ## Overview

-IntelliColab is built on a modern microservices architecture, which allows for independent development, deployment, and scaling of individual components.
+intellicollab is built on a modern microservices architecture, which allows for independent development, deployment, and scaling of individual components.
 This architecture provides several benefits, including improved fault isolation, technology diversity, and better team autonomy.

 ## Key Components